ishajain29/cmpe281-starks/Shantagouda Kuntoji Project Log (Respect).md

 * We also discussed about the partition tolerence that we have to demonstrate in the demo and everyone's views were respected and received.

 * Team respected other members ideas and changes were advised to team members where ever possible.
 Respect towards others was maintained at all the stages.

+#### Week 8:
+* Since this was the last week of project, we focussed on integration and testing of application.
+We checkd about the AWS Deployment of applications and databases.
+All the team members took part in this process.

+* We also discussed about partition tolerance and checked the various ways in which we can show the partion tolerance of all the modules of application.

+* Team members respected other ideas and views.
+Team ended the meeting with succussful running of application and this was mainly possible because all the team members listened to other views and ideas.